 We’ve all dealt with a dead car battery that stops the engine from starting.
 However, if the car won’t turn over but has power, you aren’t having issues with the battery or alternator.
-In these cases, you need to look to other culprits.
+In this case, you need to look for other culprits.

-We examine each of these problems in-depth, determining what you need to do to get the engine running.
-Our guide also looks at the total cost for repair.
+I examine each of these problems in-depth, determining what you need to do to get the engine running.
+This guide also looks at the total cost of repair.

 Causes of Car Won’t Turn Over But Has Power

 If your car won’t turn over and start but has power, it’s very likely an issue with the starter motor.
 There could also be a fault with the starter solenoid or transmission range selector contact.
 However, you don’t want to overlook the possibility that defective wiring or a seized engine is to blame.